 Submission Requirements and Formatting Guidelines

 Before you submit your manuscript, please proofread it carefully.
-If necessary, ask a colleague whose first language is English for help in preparing the paper.
+If English is not your first language, we strongly recommend you ask a colleague whose first language is English for help in preparing the paper or work with a language editing service.
 Well-written manuscripts generally spend less time in the review process.
 Ideas that have not been expressed clearly and concisely are likely to be misunderstood by referees which could lead to rejection of a manuscript that might otherwise have been of interest to readers.

-During the submission process you will be asked to provide contact information; background information that might be helpful to the Editor, Associate Editor and referees; type of article (article, short note, comment, reply, or erratum); choice of issue (regular or special issue); names of potential referees (optional but helpful); names of people you wish to exclude as referees (optional); up to 4 (four) classification terms; the Flinn-Engdahl region most appropriate for your paper; and the name of a major earthquake if your paper focuses on one.
+During the submission process you will be asked to provide contact information; background information that might be helpful to the Editor, Associate Editor and referees; type of article (article, short note, comment, reply, or erratum); choice of issue (regular or special issue); names of potential referees (optional but helpful); names of people you wish to exclude as referees (optional); and up to 4 (four) classification terms.

 You will also be asked to choose a publication charge/color option.
-Before choosing an option, please review the current publication charge rates.
+Before choosing an option, please review the current publication fees.